Brooks, No. 6 UNC beat Alabama 76-67 in Battle 4 Atlantis - WHIZ News

 BIG PICTURE

-Alabama: The Crimson Tide had been good on the glass coming in despite lacking a lot of size, ranking 19th nationally in rebounding margin and outrebounding each of their first four opponents.
-They couldn’t keep up this time against the Bacot-led UNC front line, while Petty and Lewis had to carry the offense as the only Alabama players to reach double figures.
+Alabama: The Crimson Tide had been good on the glass coming in despite lacking a lot of size, ranking 19th nationally in rebounding margin before failing to keep up with the Tar Heels.
+They also leaned on Petty and Lewis to carry the offense as the only Alabama players to reach double figures.

+“Our guys have got to get the mentality right,” Oats said.
+“We’re going to make mistakes.
+I thought some guys kind of dropped their head.
+You’re going to get a tough call here or there. … We’ve just got to keep our heads and keep playing and keep the effort up.”

-UNC: The Tar Heels have been looking for a reliable secondary scorer behind Anthony, who came in averaging better than 22 points per game.
-Robinson could help with his experience as a senior, while Black had some good moments as an all-around playmaker who also saw time at the point for stretches in relief of Anthony.
+UNC: The Tar Heels have been looking for a reliable secondary scorer behind Anthony, who came in averaging better than 22 points.
+Robinson could help with his experience as a senior, while Black had some good moments as an all-around playmaker who saw work in relief of Anthony.

+“I think we played collectively as a team better,” Robinson said, adding: “We didn’t stand around and depend on Cole just to take a late shot to save us, so I think that was a good thing.”

 UP NEXT